Academic Load for the J.D. Program

 Students should keep these credit hour restrictions in mind when planning class schedules and summer session attendance.
 A total of 90 semester hours must be completed prior to graduation (see requirements for the Doctor of Jurisprudence degree in the Degrees Offered section of this catalog).

 Students should plan when they will take the courses required after their first year.
-Please note that students on the guided curriculum must take three of the six additionally required courses during their second year.
+Please note that students on the guided curriculum must take additional required courses.

 Academic Load for the LL.M Program